ylatuya/cerbero-docs/start.md

     $ git clone http://anongit.freedesktop.org/git/gstreamer/sdk/cerbero.git cerbero.git
     $ cd cerbero.git

 By default, this will build the latest git version of GStreamer.
-If you want to, for example, build the 1.4 stable release, you can checkout the `1.4` branch like so:
+If you want to, for example, build the 1.8 stable release, you can checkout the `1.8` branch like so:

+    $ git checkout 1.8

+If you have multiple remotes, you will need to specify the pathspec and the branch name explicitly:

-    $ git checkout 1.4
+    $ git checkout -b 1.8 origin/1.8

 You can switch back by doing: